Monodromy of a generalized Lame equation of third order: Introduction

 In view of Theorems \ref{thmA}-\ref{thmB} for the second order Lam\'{e} equation, this paper aims to study the same question for the third order ODE \eqref{3ode}:

 {\bf (Q):} \emph{Does there exist $B\in\mathbb{C}$ such that $0$ is an apparent singularity and the monodromy is unitary for ODE \eqref{3ode}?}

-This problem is fundamental but highly nontrivial in the theory of high order linear ODEs with complex variable.
-For example, consider the case that $n$ is odd and $l$ is even, then the three local exponents (see \eqref{localex}) are all odd, and the standard Frobenius's method (see e.g. \cite[Chapter 1]{GP}) implies the existence of three polynomials $P_j(B)$ ($j=1,2,3$) of $B$ such that $0$ is an apparent singularity of \eqref{3ode} if and only if $B$ is a common root of the three polynomials, i.e.
+\begin{remark} This problem is fundamental but highly nontrivial in the theory of high order linear ODEs with complex variable.
+For example, consider the case that $n$ is odd and $l$ is even, then the three local exponents (see \eqref{localex}) are \emph{all odd}, and the standard Frobenius's method (see e.g. \cite[Chapter 1]{GP}) implies the existence of three polynomials $P_j(B)$ ($j=1,2,3$) of $B$ such that \emph{$0$ is an apparent singularity of \eqref{3ode} if and only if $B$ is a common root of the three polynomials}, i.e.

 See Section 4 for details.
-Since the explicit expressions of $P_j(B)$'s are unknown, it seems impossible to see whether such $B$ exists or not.
-We need to develop new idea to overcome this difficulty.
+Since the explicit expressions of $P_j(B)$'s are unknown, it seems impossible to see why such $B$ exists.
+We need to develop new idea to overcome this difficulty. \end{remark}

 Our main results of this paper are as follows, which can be seen as the generalization of the above monodromy theory of the Lam\'{e} equation \eqref{new-lm} to the third order case.
+One will see that the third order case is much more complicated and some new phenomena appear.

 \begin{theorem} Suppose $n\geq 1$ is odd.
 Then there is a polynomial $P_{n,l}(B)$ of degree $\frac{n+1}{2}$ such that $0$ is an apparent singularity of \eqref{3ode} if and only if $P_{n,l}(B)=0$.
-In this case, \begin{itemize} \item[(1)] If $l$ is odd, then the monodromy of \eqref{3ode} can not be unitary. \item[(2)] If $l$ is even, then the monodromy group of \eqref{3ode} is the Klein-four group $K_4$ and so the monodromy is unitary. \end{itemize} Finally, the polynomial $P_{n,l}(B)$ has $\frac{n+1}{2}$ distinct roots expect for $\lceil \frac{n^2-1}{24}\rceil$ numbers of $\tau$'s modulo $SL(2,\mathbb{Z})$. \end{theorem} Here given $a\in\mathbb{R}$, we denote
+In this case, \begin{itemize} \item[(1)] If $l$ is odd, then the monodromy of \eqref{3ode} can not be unitary. \item[(2)] If $l$ is even, then the monodromy group of \eqref{3ode} is the Klein-four group $K_4$ and so the monodromy is unitary. \end{itemize} Finally, the polynomial $P_{n,l}(B)$ has $\frac{n+1}{2}$ distinct roots expect for $\lceil \frac{n^2-1}{24}\rceil$ numbers of $\tau$'s modulo $SL(2,\mathbb{Z})$. \end{theorem}